wpcodefactory/file-renaming-on-upload/readme.txt

 == Upgrade Notice ==

-= 2.2.7 =
+= 2.2.8 =
-* Make it compatible with Nextgen gallery plugin
+* Check if permalink option is enabled on add_attachment function